johnmessing/Project-3/README.md

 Pandas Data Analysis: Pandas will be utilized for data cleaning, manipulation, and statistical analysis to answer research questions and provide relevant insights.

-DART (Dynamic Animation and Robotics Toolkit) is a library for simulating articulated rigid body dynamics and control.
+DARTS Prophet Model (Dynamic Animation and Robotics Toolkit) is a library for simulating articulated rigid body dynamics and control.

 PyGecko is a Python library for developing control systems